DOS stands for Disk Operating System and it is a command line

 C: virtual disk.
 As mentioned before, you can edit

-DOSBOX.CONF to mount the location of the
+to mount the location of the GEM.BAT as C:

-GEM.BAT as C: (unsure if it could run properly
+(unsure if it could run properly if mounted using a different

-GEM.BAT to make OpenGEM run automatically, but image
+letter).
+You can even call GEM.BAT to make OpenGEM run

-There is a SourceForge project named BlueGEM that combines FreeDOS with FreeGEM in one
+There was a SourceForge project named BlueGEM on SourceForge

-the directory containing the installation files to virtual drive
+containing the installation files to A:.

 MOUNT A X:\[path]